augustawind/restcli/README.rst

 ``body`` (string, templates)
     The request body.
 Only JSON is supported at this time, and in order to support `templating`_, it must be encoded as a string.
-You'll probably want to read the section on `YAML block styles`_ at some point.
+You'll probably want to read the section on `block styles`_ at some point.

     Our ``body`` parameter has 3 fields, ``name``, ``age``, and ``can_keep_secrets``.
     The first two are parameterized, but we just set the third to ``true``